As an Amazon Associate I earn from qualifying purchases

 Step 1: Choosing the jalapeños

 Fully ripened jalapeño peppers are best for making chipotles.
-However, green jalapeños can be used but they will take longer to smoke.
+However, green jalapeños you can use but they will take longer to smoke.
 It is very important to use firm peppers without soft spots, with good color and tight stems.
 The fresher the peppers the better the results.
 Also, it is important to keep the size of the jalapeños consistent so that they will finish smoking at the same time.
 The larger the pepper, the more smoke it will require to dry out.

 Carefully wash the jalapeños, and double-check them for blemishes and soft spots.